-- 16.5 The classification penalties below will be notified as defined in Article 16.6, 16.7 and 16.8.
+16.5 The classification penalties below will be notified as defined in Article 16.6 and 16.7.
 From the moment the classification penalty is notified, the relevant driver may cross the Line outside the pit lane no more than twice before entering the pit lane to take his penalty.
-Should the driver concerned fail to take the penalty, he will receive the black flag upon decision of the Stewards. - 16.6 Drive Through Penalty
+Should the driver concerned fail to take the penalty, he will receive the black flag upon decision of the Stewards.

+16.6 Drive Through Penalty

-After the display of the Drive Through Penalty "Drive Through", the driver concerned must enter the pit lane, drive through the pit lane without stopping and observe the speed limit.
+After the display of the Drive Through Penalty "Drive Through", the driver must enter the pit lane and re-join the race without stopping.

-16.7 Stop-and-go-Penalty
+16.7 Ten second stop-and-go time penalty

-After the display of a stop-and-go penalty "Stop-and-go", the driver concerned must enter the pit lane, stop in the pit lane at the place defined in the supplementary regulations and may then continue to re-join the race.
-The speed limit for the pit lane must be observed.
+After the display of a ten second stop-and-go time penalty "Stop-and-go", the driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race.